-School/ College name: <Insert name of school > Academic Year: September 2023 / 2024
+School/ College name: St Mary's Catholic School Academic Year: September 2023 / 2024

 Return declaration to: <Insert name of DSL / DDSL's > by: Date Click or tap to enter a date.

 Please agree a time and date with your school's DSL/ DDSL, to read the following Child Protection Policy and associated parts of statutory guidance Keeping Children Safe in Education DfE 2023.
 Please thereafter verify that you have understand your role and responsibilities in relation to these.